-As alluded to before, confidentiality and privacy laws often prohibit public access to a significant amount of public records.
+As previously stated, confidentiality and privacy laws often prohibit public access to a significant portion of public records.

 Simply typing someone’s name into an internet search engine won’t provide you with much useable information—and more importantly, that tactic provides little reassurance to the content’s accuracy.

 To conduct a thorough investigation, an attorney often relies on a legal research tool to help.
 That’s precisely what LexisNexis provides with its extensive online public records search capabilities.